Why Don't My Landing Pages Convert?

 What do you know about your audience?
 Use that information to craft a message that speaks to them directly.
 If you're dealing with a more relaxed crowd, then stiff corporate messaging might lose you valuable conversions.
 The same goes for informal copy in a professional space.

-How this helps conversion rates: The messaging on your landing pages do most of the heavy lifting.
-Having compelling copy that is targeted and direct will further help you attract the right visitors.
+How great copy helps conversion rates: The messaging on your landing pages does most of the heavy lifting.
+Having compelling copy that is targeted and direct will further help you attract and keep the right visitors.

 Let's expand on that compelling copy a bit.

 If you want to create CTAs that work, you have to know your audience.